robertorcosta/azure-docs.pt-br/articles/hdinsight/hortonworks-release-notes.md

 ---
-title: Notas de versão do Hortonworks associadas às versões do Azure HDInsight
+title: Notas sobre a versão do Hortonworks associadas a versões do Azure HDInsight
 description: Conheça os componentes e as versões do Apache Hadoop no Azure HDInsight.
 author: hrasheed-msft
 ms.author: hrasheed